mbugni/tde-remix/README.md

 # tde-remix

 ## Purpose
-This project is a TDE ([Trinity Desktop Environment][08]) remix and aims to offer a live and installable system based on Debian (like a [Debian Live][01]).
+This project is a TDE ([Trinity Desktop Environment][08]) remix and aims to be a complete system for personal computing with localization support.
+It is based on Debian (like a [Debian Live][01]).
 You can [download a live image][02] and try the software, and then install it in your PC if you want.
 You can also customize the image starting from available scripts.

 Main goals of this remix are:
 * lightweight enviroment suitable also for old PC
 * adding common extra-repos
-* supporting printers and scanners
+* supporting external devices (like printers and scanners)

 ## How to build the LiveCD
 [See a detailed description][03] about how to build a live media using kiwi-ng.